sreuland/ifttt_demo/README.md

 * In IFTTT->API->Actions, create one action for invoking the contract's `increment` function.
-  This will refer to `/ifttt/v1/actions/invoke_contract_increment` handler in server.js Define at least one Action field for `increment_amount` so, the end user can specify the value passed to the contract function.
+  This will refer to `/ifttt/v1/actions/invoke_contract_increment` handler in server.js Define at least one Action field for `increment_amount` so, the IFTTT end user can specify the value passed to the contract function in their 'Then That' config of their applet.
-  Hardcode the contract_id and network in the server.js handler to keep this example simple.
+  You can define optional Action fields for Network and ContractID also or hardcode them into the server.js handler to keep this example simple and less for IFTTT user to choose/config when they create their applet .

 * in IFTTT->My Applets, create two new applets to demonstrate round trip:
   * Executing the contract:
     * `If This` - choose a trigger from the IFTTT service catalog which will initiate the contract getting invoked.
-      Google Tasks Creation, SMS Received, etc.
+      Google Tasks Creation, SMS Received, are two easy ones, etc.
     * `Then That` - choose your new service action for invoking the contract.
       Optionally specify the increment amount input on the action to be a variable substitution from an ingredient supplied by the trigger.
   * Execute something else based on contract event: